Pope Spent calm Night In Hospital: Vatican - UrduPoint

 Such an issue normally required a strengthening of antibiotics, ventilation and respiratory exercises, he said.

-He also agreed that the first 24 to 48 hours after an incident were crucial, adding the pontiff would likely stay in hospital for some time -- "at least 10 days" in the most optimistic scenario.
+He added the pontiff would likely stay in hospital for some time -- "at least 10 days" in the most optimistic scenario.

 - Worried world -

-Catholics and other well-wishers around the world have been praying for the Argentine pope, a liberal reformer who has led the Church for almost 12 years.
+Catholics and other well-wishers around the world have been praying for the liberal reformer who has led the Church for almost 12 years.

-Pilgrims have flocked to the Gemelli hospital, praying for the pontiff and leaving handwritten messages, including posters illustrated by children, and balloons bearing his image.
+Pilgrims have flocked to the Gemelli hospital, many leaving handwritten messages, including posters illustrated by children, and balloons bearing his image.

-Francis has continued to work from the special papal suite on the hospital's 10th floor, but his absence has sparked fresh speculation about his ability to lead the Church.
+Francis has continued to work from the special papal suite on the hospital's 10th floor, amid speculation about his ability to continue to lead the Church.

 He has not been seen in public since the morning of his hospital admission, which is the fourth since 2021 and the longest of his papacy.